Newington Green: Royal visitors and prominent residents

-In 1523, a resident of the north side of the Green, the future 6th Earl of Northumberland, Henry Percy became engaged to Anne Boleyn.
-At the time being a page of Cardinal Wolsey.
-Lord Percy had not sought permission from either his father or the king, causing Wolsey to scold him and his father to refuse the marriage.
-He later found himself a member of the jury that convicted Anne of adultery.
+In 1523, a resident of the north side of the Green, the future 6th Earl of Northumberland, Henry Percy (at that time a page of Cardinal Wolsey), became engaged to Anne Boleyn.
+Lord Percy had not sought permission either from his father or from the king, causing Wolsey to scold him and his father to forbid the marriage.
+Later, in 1536, the 6th earl found himself a member of the jury that convicted Anne of adultery.
 His home, Brook House, stood at the northeast corner of the square.
 It contained a central courtyard and was decorated with gilded and painted wainscotting.
 It was later demolished, renamed Bishop's Place, and divided into tenements for the poor.